marcusoftnet/marcusoftnet.github.io/_posts/2026-09-08-will-features-disappear.md

 - And by tags, of course
 - Sure, and probably filter by location
 - Wouldn't it be cool if they could see how many other companies in their industry have been involved in the projects in our database?
-- Oh - and then, just for fun; let's put an LLM Chat using an MCP in front of it.
+- Oh - and then, just for fun; let's put an LLM in place so that they can chat with the data, so to speak.

 And at this point I just realized that the other features were now redundant.
 Because with our database hooked up to a LLM Chat that is operating on the data using an MCP server, all those questions would be possible to answer.